 Each wounded, ill and injured Soldier establishes short and long-term career goals during his or her time in the Warrior Transition Unit (WTU)/Community Care Unit (CCU) , or U.S. Army Wounded Warrior Program (AW2).
-These goals are a significant piece of your Comprehensive Transition Plan (CTP).
+These goals are a significant piece of their Comprehensive Transition Plan (CTP).

 CER activities are a required component of transition for all eligible WTU Soldiers.
 Whether on the Remain in the Army or the Transition from the Army track, Soldiers will find a great number of career and education resources available.
-Internships, certification programs, Military Occupational Specialty (MOS)-specific training and university courses are among some of the options that Soldiers may choose from for their CER activities.
+Internships, certification programs, Military Occupational Specialty (MOS) specific training and university courses are among some of the options that Soldiers may choose from for their CER activities.
 Soldiers begin working with members of their CER team during in-processing.
 These Cadre members will help the Soldier set career goals and find meaningful CER activities that align with these desired goals.
 Career planning ensures that Soldiers’ CER activities are providing them with skills and knowledge that will best suit them for their future roles.

 Learn more about the Career and Education Readiness program and view our Meet the WTU Career and Education Readiness Team fact sheet for more information on the Cadre team that works with every Soldier.

 Career planning is based on each Soldier's individual career track, whether they will remain in the Army or transition from the Army.
 Soldiers assigned to a WTU or AW2 who have decided to remain in the Army have the opportunity to enhance existing and/or develop new skills through training, education and/or internship opportunities.
 Within the Remain in the Army career track, there are three options:

 Visit the Remain in the Army page for more information about these three options and details on internships, education and training.